BluRosie/hgss-monexpansion/README.md

 ## build everything
  now you just have to put your heart gold rom in the root directory as base.nds

+ then, open include\config.s and take a look at the options available to you.  each has a description that should guide you in using it.

  from there, run: